 The approach used to count expenditures for flat fees was to place the expenditure on the first visit of the flat fee group.
 The remaining visits have zero payments.
-Thus, if the first visit in the flat fee group occurred prior to 2006, all of the events that occurred in 2006 will have zero payments.
-Conversely, if the first event in the flat fee group occurred at the end of 2006, the total expenditure for the entire flat fee group will be on that event, regardless of the number of events it covered after 2006.
-See Section 2.5.3 for details on the flat fee variables covered under a flat fee arrangement (flat fee payments are included only on the first event covered by the arrangement), (2) there was no charge for a follow-up visit, (3) the provider was never paid directly for services provided by an individual, insurance plan, or other source, (4) charges were included in another bill, or (5) event was paid through government or privately funded research or clinical trial.
-If all of the medical events for a person fell into one of these categories, then the total annual expenditures for that person would be zero.
+Thus, if the first visit in the flat fee group occurred prior to 2009, all of the events that occurred in 2009 will have zero payments.
+Conversely, if the first event in the flat fee group occurred at the end of 2009, the total expenditure for the entire flat fee group will be on that event, regardless of the number of events it covered after 2009.
+See Section 2.5.3 for details on the flat fee variables.